Christian IV of Denmark: Legacy

+Christian is the longest-reigning monarch in Scandinavian history in terms of holding the title.
+However, the Danish Royal House recognized Margrethe II as having the official record in July 2023.
+The Danish Royal House noted that Christian IV was not of the legal age to become King upon his father's death, which resulted in a "guardian government" being installed until he was officially installed as King in 1596.
 When Christian was crowned king, Denmark-Norway held a supremacy over the Baltic Sea, which he lost to Sweden.
 Nevertheless, Christian was one of the few kings from the House of Oldenburg that achieved a lasting legacy of popularity with both the Danish and Norwegian people.
 As such, he featured in the Danish national play Elverhøj.
 Furthermore, his great building activities also furthered his popularity.

 Christian IV spoke Danish, German, Latin, French and Italian.
 Naturally cheerful and hospitable, he delighted in lively society; but he was also passionate, irritable and sensual.
 He had courage, a vivid sense of duty, an indefatigable love of work, and all the inquisitive zeal and inventive energy of a born reformer.
 His own pleasure, whether it took the form of love or ambition, was always his first consideration.
 His capacity for drink was proverbial: when he visited England in 1606, even the notoriously hard-drinking English Court were astonished by his alcohol consumption.
 In the heyday of his youth his high spirits and passion for adventure enabled him to surmount every obstacle with elan.
 But in the decline of life he reaped the bitter fruits of his lack of self-control, and sank into the grave a weary and brokenhearted old man.

 The Christian IV Glacier in Greenland is named after him.